JazzMaster/MasterMyVMs/README.md

 		(There is a FAKESMC kernel extension.
 You can use the keyDUmper source code if you like)
-		HINT: its an "ENGLISH sentence warning" with copywright notice embedded in an "ISA device"
+		HINT: its an "ENGLISH sentence warning" with copywright notice embedded in an "ISA device" (if you see this- you have a osmc key dumped correctly)

 QEMU: